-Tour is the founder and principal of NanoJtech Consultants, LLC, performing technology assessments for the prospective investor.
-Tour's intellectual property has been the seed for the formation of eight other companies including Weebit (silicon oxide electronic memory, a public company), Dotz (graphene quantum dots from coal, a public company), Tubz (graphene nanopillar electrodes for energy storage devices), Rust DeTour (corrosion inhibitor), NeuroCords (spinal cord repair), Xerient (treatment of pancreas cancer), Aqua Forma (water purification based upon laser-induced graphene), and other several other companies that are in formation.
+Professor Tour is the founder and principal of NanoJtech Consultants, LLC, performing technology assessments for the prospective investor.
+Tour's intellectual property has been the seed for the formation of several other companies including Weebit (silicon oxide electronic memory), Dotz (graphene quantum), Zeta Energy (batteries), NeuroCords (spinal cord repair), Xerient (treatment of pancreas cancer), LIGC Application Ltd. (laser-induced graphene), Nanorobotics (molecular nanomachines in medicine) Universal Matter Ltd. (US) and Universal Matter Inc. (Canada) (flash graphene synthesis), Roswell Biotechnologies (molecular electronic DNA sequencing) Rust Patrol (corrosion inhibitors), and other several other companies that are in formation.
 He served for many years on a variety of National Defense, Intelligence and Dept. of Commerce study groups.